-- A copy of the long form wallet must be submitted to your employer. - A copy of the wallet card must be submitted to ITD.
+- A copy of the MCSA 5875 form must be submitted to your employer. - A copy of the MCSA 5876 form must be submitted to ITD.

 Your employer is also required to obtain a copy of your Idaho driving record by completing an "Idaho Motor Vehicle Driver's License Record Request" form (see example at end of this chapter) and paying a small fee.
 This report may be obtained by electronic means via Access Idaho at: